 Teacher and staff exchanges

 The school emphasizes close cooperation in a broad field of study with specific universities.
-LHÍ teachers and staff can apply for travel grants to conduct guest teaching or vocational training at partner universities.
+Teachers and LHÍ staff can apply for travel grants to conduct guest teaching or vocational training at partner universities.
 Participation in Erasmus+ and Nordplus also enables LHÍ to apply for travel grants for experts from the professional field for guest teaching.

 Incoming exchange